Regent Seven Seas Cruises

 Who It's Best For

-Worldly Older Travelers: Most passengers are age 60 and up.
+Worldly Older Travelers: While the median age does go up and down depending on the length of the itinerary and the destination, most passengers on these ships are age 60 and up.
 Younger passengers may be bored by the low-key nightlife and slow pace of some tours.
-Some families come on board during summer and holiday periods, when the line offers a limited array of kids' activities on select routes.
+The one exception: Some families come on board during summer and holiday periods, when the line offers a limited array of kids' activities on select routes.

 Don't Say We Didn't Warn You